 For each design in the series, we will offer a limited edition of only 400 prints, individually hand-numbered and signed by the artist.

-This collectible series of six prints will be released throughout 2019 and will only be available at Quiltfolk.com.
-Emails will notify Quiltfolk Insiders as new prints become available for purchase.
+This collectible series of six prints was released in 2019 and is only available at Quiltfolk.com.

 03 –Great Smoky Mountains

 If you were to close your eyes and imagine with all your might the most glorious shades of evergreen and gold melding into a stunning cacophony, you’d be hard-pressed to match the magnificent color palette cast by Mother Nature throughout the foothills and summits of the Great Smoky Mountains.

 Home of the largest old growth forest east of the Mississippi, this subrange of the Appalachian Mountains owes much of its splendor to the diversity of its trees, including sprawling stands of spruce fir at higher elevations and a smattering of species below, like yellow buckeye, black birch, and dogwood.